WesDe/DeepAn/README.md

 ## How to use :

 ### Insertion annotation, step 1 :
-Verify that the vcf to annotate contains sequence resolved insertion and are described in ALT or info section
+Verify that the vcf to be annotated contains sequence resolved insertions whose sequence is present in the ALT field or INFO section.

 ### Insertion annotation, step 2 :
 Transform the vcf file in FASTA format with :